-Many tires will have wear indicators in the form of small holes in the center of the tire to indicate the amount of tread left.
+Many tires will have wear indicators in the form of small holes in the centre of the tire to indicate the amount of tread left.
 Once you can no longer see the dots, your tire is well and truly worn.
 As a rule, if you can see the puncture protection belt or the casing of the tire, it's time for a replacement.
-If you wanted to be more proactive than that, one of the first signs the tire is wearing is a squaring off of the tire through the center (flat top).
+If you wanted to be more proactive than that, one of the first signs the tire is wearing is a squaring off of the tire through the centre (flat top).

 Rolling resistant is the resistance from the tires as they contact the road.
 The major factor affecting rolling resistance is the deformation of the tire as it conforms to the road surface and its small undulations.
 For a road tire that mostly covers smooth surfaces, higher pressures can be used as there will be small amounts of deformation and resistance as a result.
 An example where lower pressures are beneficial is on the roads of Paris-Roubaix, where riders have to race across old, cobbled roads.
 In this scenario, softer tires conform to the surface, meaning the bike has less vertical movement and more forward movement.

-All of the factors we've discussed - tire width, pressure, construction, tread pattern - influence a tire's rolling resistance, and so the challenge for manufacturers is to create tire that performs well in each of these areas, or extremely well in one or two specific areas, race tires for example.
+All of the factors we've discussed - tire width, pressure, construction, tread pattern - influence a tires rolling resistance, and so the challenge for manufacturers is to create a tire that performs well in each of these areas, or extremely well in one or two specific areas, race tires for example.

 If you ride a clincher than the choice of tubes can have an impact on ride performance and overall durability.
 Much like a tire, tubes are predominantly made from butyl rubber and a mixture of other compounds that make them elastic enough so they can be used on a variety of tire sizes, whilst still having thick enough walls to retain air.
 Tubes can also be made from latex, which, roll better and have higher levels of puncture resistance.
 The downside of latex tubes is they don't retain air well, and so they need to be inflated regularly, almost daily.
 As a result, they aren't a popular choice for recreational riders.

 Valves are bonded onto tubes in order to be inflated and road tires have two options; Schrader and Presta.
-Presta valves (aka - high pressure or 'French' valves) are most commonly found on higher-end bikes and are easy to recognize because they are significantly narrower than Schrader valves.
-Schrader valves are most commonly found on recreational and entry level road bikes, they are also the same valves used on car tires.
+Presta valves (aka - high pressure or 'French' valves) are most commonly found on higher-end bikes and are easy to recognise because they are significantly narrower than Schrader valves.
+Schrader valves are most commonly found on recreational and entry-level road bikes, they are also the same valves used on car tires.
 As each valve is different, unique connections at the pump head are often required to pump up the corresponding tire.
-Schrader connections require a pin to push down the spring, whereas presta valves are opened via the lock ring.
+Schrader connections require a pin to push down the spring, whereas Presta valves are opened via the lock ring.
 Read our How to Pump Up a Bike Tire article for more information on valve tires.